 Best Destinations for Australian Wildlife Photography

 If you’ve taken a look around either of my sites, you’ve probably noticed I have a bit of a passion for wildlife photography!
 I wanted to pull together a list of the best destinations in Australia for photographing our amazing native wildlife in the wild.
 I haven’t been to all of them so I called in some fellow travel bloggers for their top recommendations for wildlife photography in Australia!
+You can also check out my favourite tips for wildlife photography.

 This post contains affiliate links.
 Making a purchase through these links earns a small commission at no additional cost to you and is a great way of showing your support for this site.